 You used to make zines and no one is going to forget it

 You did the best collage work out of everyone in your anarchist food co-op back in the day, but now you’re ready to hand over the snipping work to a profesh like Mitch Meseke, who sure knows how to drape an artistic nude over a mountain.
-Bonus: His section is currently like 40% off on Society6.
+Bonus: His section is currently 15% off on Society6.

 A mirror for an understated statement